DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 ### 2.3 Cleaning The Data

-In the previous post, we identified many inconsistencies in the data but we didn’t fix them.
-We worked around them, using logic and critical thinking.
-In particular, we found different name spelling across different tables:
+In the previous post, we identified several inconsistencies in the data, but we didn’t address them.
+We worked around them, using logic and critical thinking to overcome their challenges.
+In particular, we found different name spellings across different tables:

 -   `"Maurice De Waele (BEL)"` vs `"Maurice Dewaele (BEL)"`
 -   `"Chris Froome (GBR)"` vs `"Chris Froome (UK)"`

-To avoid unnenessary complications in our analyses below, I wanted to fix these problems first.
+To avoid unnecessary complications in our analyses below, I wanted to fix these issues first.
 Unfortunately, I immediately encountered a new problem.
 See for yourself:

     head(finishers[finishers$Year==2013, ])